-10. All livestock barns will be closed to everyone, except participating exhibitors, prior to and during Fitting and Showing Contests and prior to Market Animal Sale.
+10. All livestock barns will be closed to everyone, except participating exhibitors, prior to and during Fitting and Showing Contests and prior to the Market Animal Sale.

 12. No campfires or the use of charcoal fires will be permitted on the fairgrounds.
-Grills or cooking stoves using propane will be permitted, a fire extinguisher must be present at all times.
+Grills or cooking stoves using propane will be permitted, and a fire extinguisher must be present at all times.

 13. No vehicles will be allowed on the fairgrounds when the Fair is in session.
-Any vehicle outside this parameter must be escorted in/out by Fair staff on and off site.
+Any vehicle outside this parameter must be escorted in/out by Fair staff on and off-site.

 14. Parking shall not be permitted within 15 feet of any building at any time by order of the State Fire Marshal.